 Cinemas across Europe - regardless of size or location - make significant contributions to cultural diversity, are essential to the commercial and cultural success of the European film industry, and have a powerful social influence.
-In order to help our industry thrive, it is crucial that European policy reforms related to cinema and the AV sector - including the Geo-blocking Regulation, Portability Regulation and Broadcasters’ Regulation - do not undermine the key principles on which our sector depends, namely contractual freedom, territoriality of copyright and theatrical exclusivity.
+In order to help our industry thrive, it is crucial that European legislation related to the film sector - including the Geo-blocking Regulation, the Portability Regulation and the Broadcasters’ Regulation - do not undermine the key principles on which our industry depends, namely territoriality of copyright and theatrical exclusivity.

 Exclusive theatrical film releases help celebrate the culture of cinema-going and create unparalleled excitement around specific films - a strategy that ultimately benefits all stakeholders in the value chain.

 Contracts and the exclusive rights to create value around a film in different markets help to produce, finance and distribute films effectively to the benefit of audiences.
 Any attempts to remove the territorial nature of copyright and licensing would have a significantly negative impact on cinema exhibition.

 There is no corrective measure that would be able to mitigate the possible negative aspects of a ban of geoblocking practices.
 There is a general lack of understanding with regards to the value of different film markets - cinema exhibition, VOD, DVD, pay TV, free TV –, windows and territorial exclusivity and that all industry stakeholders have to work together to increase overall film revenue across all of these markets, in order to continue to provide the best content possible to all audiences and create job and economic growth in the EU.